 A new car is extremely expensive and most people do not have or don't want to spend £15-25,000 of their own money on a depreciating asset.

 There are numerous ways you can finance your new car.
 If you want to own the car, the simplest options are a bank loan or hire purchase (HP) agreement.
 Once you've paid all of the HP monthly instalments, the car is yours to keep.

 If you're not bothered about owning the car, you could consider personal contract hire (aka personal car leasing).
 Like PCP, it offers lower repayments than a bank loan.
-You pay a deposit plus fixed monthly amounts, and hand the car back at the end of the term.
+You pay an initial payment/rental, fixed monthly amounts, and hand the car back at the end of the term.
 Again, get your mileage prediction right otherwise you will pay excess mileage.

 Now you know the different elements to consider when deciding to take cash or car, you can run some calculations that will tell you whether a cash allowance is a costlier option and if so, whether it's one you are prepared to pay.

 Mike is currently driving a Mondeo 1.6 TDCi Zetec Business Edition 5dr.
 Whilst he likes his company Mondeo, he has always wanted a BMW 3 Series.
 His company offers a cash allowance and as his car comes up for renewal, he decides to look into it.

 The company offers him £475 gross increase in salary per month to opt out of his company car.

 He is a 40% tax payer and is currently paying £136 a month in benefit in kind tax for his company car.